nsingapuri/Exceptions/README.md

 # Exceptions
-Typed PHP Exceptions, primarily for use in my other projects
+PHP Library for working with input output files, primarily for use in my other projects